Joshua Tree National Park California, USA Travel Guide

 Avoid discussions on politics, religion, or personal finances with strangers.
 These topics are often considered private in American culture.

-Park visitor centers, restrooms, and parking areas include accessible amenities.
+Park visitor centers, restrooms, and car parking areas include accessible amenities.

-The park features trails and viewpoints designed for more convenient access.
+The park features trails and viewpoints designed for more practical access.

 The park strives to support visitors with visual or hearing impairments.